 You can get both Guarantee Credit and Savings Credit or either individually, depending on your circumstances.

 How do I qualify for Pension Credit?

-• Age restrictions as above although for a couple only one of you has to be over this age
+• Age restrictions as above and for a couple both of you have to be over this age

 • You must have income (including capital) below a certain level